Patient Success Stories

 Darrel was taken to a level 1 trauma hospital in Orlando.
 After the surgical team stabilized him, he was told he had a 3% chance to ever walk again.
 That is not news anyone receives well, but Darrel kept his mind right and believed he would do everything he could to prove that statistic wrong.
 He had gone from being an independent person, golfing, bicycling, and boating to someone who needed help with literally every facet of his life.

-After a short time in a rehab facility in Florida he returned home.
+After a short time in a rehab facility in Florida, he returned home.
 His wife Theresa was very involved in his care being there for him every step of the way.
 Darrel had his bedroom modified to accommodate a special shower, a Hoyer lift, and a sink.
 His insurance had just cut him, and he was going through the last week of his covered outpatient therapy when another opportunity appeared.
 Mercy Health Rehabilitation Hospital needed patients to work with in order to qualify for their Medicare certification.
 Dr. Puet had referred Darrel for the program, and Darrel and Theresa jumped at the chance to continue his therapy.

-Darrel admitted using a motorized wheelchair to get around and requiring Hoyer lifts to get in and out of bed.
+Darrel admitted to using a motorized wheelchair to get around and requiring Hoyer lifts to get in and out of bed.
 Our therapy team was able to professionally apply the therapy techniques along with the brand-new state-of-the-art equipment and help him realize immediate gains.
 No more Hoyer lifting, no more motorized wheelchairs.
 Along with that came more independence, which made Darrel more excited and gave him real hope.
 Dan Dray, our Director of Therapy, worked with Darrel quite often.
 Dan took the time to get to know Darrel, find out what his challenges were and develop a plan to help Darrel achieve real, lasting results from his time with the rehab.
 Darrel learned more than 10 things he uses every day to continue to make gains.
 He is back to bicycling, and he pedals it about 10 miles per day in his neighborhood.

 Darrel is happy to get back to a higher quality of life with his wife and 3 sons.
 He looks forward to each day because it means he has a chance to make more progress than he did yesterday.
 Darrell did not use the Hoyer lift, the special shower, or the wheelchair when he went home from rehab.
 He confidently told me he never thinks he will have a need for them again.